Spring Cleaning - Don't Forget These Fire Safety Risks

 Electrical cords can become damaged and frayed over time.
 This is especially true due to pets and pests that chew on the cords.
 Spring cleaning is the perfect time to check each and every cord in your house.
 If they show even the slightest damage, replace them immediately.
 Another safe practice is to limit the number of cords running from a single outlet (reduce use of extension cords and power strips) as this can cause overloading to occur.

 Household fires are often caused by excess lint in a clothes dryer.
 Although cleaning should happen on a regular basis - as in, every time you run a load of clothes - this time of year is a great time to remove any lint that you’ve missed.
 And, to be safe, move combustible items such as boxes and clothing away from your dryer.

 The first thing you should do with your grill is check all of its components for potential leaks - the propane tank, hose, and all connection points.
 Once that’s done, clean up any grease or fat build-up (which you should do every time you grill).
 This will decrease the risk of fire - and your food will taste better.

 No matter how careful you are, a fire may still break out (which is why you must have detectors, of course).
 Your family should have an escape plan already figured out.
 Print out a map of the house and post it in every bedroom, and then run a fire drill once a month.
 And, please don’t forget to make your pets a part of that plan.

-Fire safety should always be a concern.
+Fire safety should always be a priority.
 By following the tips listed above, you’ll go a long way to keeping your friends and loved ones safe.
-And if you’ve experienced any sort of damage to your home, reach out to the repair and restoration experts at Abbotts Fire & Flood.
+And if you’ve experienced any sort of damage to your home, reach out to the repair and restoration experts at Abbotts Cleanup & Restoration.
 We’ll help you get your life back on track.